HVAC Load Calculator

 My contractor quoted a very different size.
 Who is right?

-A full ton or more difference warrants asking for their load calculation.
-The HVAC industry has a well-documented tendency to oversize — if their quote is significantly larger, ask them to show you the Manual J.
+A full ton or more is worth a conversation.
+The HVAC trade has a well-documented habit of oversizing, so if the quote runs noticeably large, ask them to show you the load calculation.

 Does this work for heat pumps?

-Yes — heat pump sizing uses the same BTU and tonnage framework.
-Size for the larger of your cooling or heating load.
-In cold climates, check that the heat pump's rated capacity at your area's 99% winter design temperature still meets the heating load shown here.
-Heat pump output drops in extreme cold — that's what cold-climate "hyper-heat" models (Mitsubishi, Bosch, Daikin) are designed to address.
+Yes.
+Heat pumps use the same BTU and tonnage framework, so size for whichever is larger, your cooling load or your heating load.
+In a cold climate, check the unit's rated capacity at your area's 99% winter design temperature against the heating load shown here.
+Heat pump output falls off in extreme cold, which is exactly the problem cold-climate models from Mitsubishi, Bosch, and Daikin are built to solve.

 Related Tools